PedramNavid/portager/README.md

-# portageR
+# portager

-An R package to teach non-R users about R, in R.
+An R package to teach non-R users about R, in R. (NOT YET DONE.)

 ## Background